 No

-Yes, the Fort Hill Trail is an easy hike that is well-suited for beginners and families with children.
-With a distance of 2.4 km and only 30 m of elevation gain, it provides an accessible outdoor experience without requiring advanced hiking skills.
+Yes, the Fort Hill Trail is an easy hike that is well-suited for beginners and families.
+With a distance of 2.4 km, an elevation gain of only 30 m, and a typical completion time of 45 minutes, it offers an accessible outdoor experience for most fitness levels.

 Didn't find your answer?